cloud-agnost/agnost-website/docs/troubleshooting-and-faq/faq.md

 storage and transmission, and secure connections between your application and its backend services.

-### How does Agnost integrate with CI/CD pipelines?

-Agnost can be easily integrated into your existing CI/CD pipelines to automate the process of building, testing, and deploying your applications.
-You can configure Agnost to automatically deploy your application whenever changes are pushed to your Git repository.

 ### How does Agnost handle updates and versioning?

 With Agnost, you can easily manage updates and versioning for your applications.